The Polite Fiction of Anti-Zionism

 And this is the tell.
 The chanting is not a response; it is an admission.
 Faced with a request for clarity, the anti-Zionist does not reflect.
 He declares himself righteous and turns up the volume to eleven, as though amplification were a substitute for thought.

 One final manoeuvre appears: the display of Jews who oppose Zionism.
 A handful of dissenters are elevated into moral witnesses, as though their existence resolves the question.
-Unscrupulous politicians like Mandami in New York love moves like this.
+Unscrupulous politicians like New York Mayor Mandami love creating photo ops with him hugging anti Zionist Orthodox Jews.
 But it is merely a parlour trick.

 Every people produces dissenters.
 No nation is required to justify its existence by citing its most alienated members.
 This is not evidence.
 It is tokenism.